Near-Quadratic Lower Bounds for Two-Pass Graph Streaming Algorithms: A New Lower Bound for the Set Intersection Problem

-We are now ready to conclude the proof.
-Firstly, by~\Cref{clm:prot-chernoff} and~\Cref{prop:hw}, the probability that the protocol $\prot$ finds the correct index $\estar$ is at least $1-(1/10+1/5) > 2/3$.
-Secondly, the protocol involves running $\protSI$ for $k$ times \emph{independently} over the distribution $\distSI$ (by~\Cref{obs:si-key}), plus running the protocol of~\Cref{prop:hw} once.
-As such,
+We are now ready to conclude the proof of~\Cref{thm:eps-si}.
+Firstly, by~\Cref{clm:prot-chernoff}, the probability that the protocol $\prot$ finds the correct index $\estar$ is at least $9/10$, because conditioned on the events in~\Cref{clm:prot-chernoff}, Alice simply sends all of $T$ to Bob which includes $\estar$ and Bob will be able to output the answer.
+As such, by~\Cref{prop:si}, we know that the information cost of $\prot$ has to be $\gamma_1 \cdot m$ at least.
+Combining this with~\Cref{clm:prot-info} implies that